Road Trip: Spokane, Washington to Kalispell, Montana

 After stretching your legs in Sandpoint, continue north until you run into U.S. Highway 2, which you’ll follow the rest of the way to Kalispell.

 Once you merge onto U.S. Highway 2, you’ll be deep in the heart of northwest Montana and its mountain-filled and tree-covered terrain.
 Highlights along the way include the small town of Troy—which has the lowest elevation in Montana at 1,892 feet above sea level—as well as Ross Creek Scenic Area (home to giant red cedars that are more than 500 years old) and Kootenai Falls and its Swinging Bridge, both located nearby.
 If heights don’t make you nervous, be sure to take a walk out onto the Swinging Bridge, where you’ll take in the rushing waters of the falls below.
+Another great stop for the whole family, is the Heritage Museum, a historical 12-sided log building with a 3-story tower.
+Their exhibits bring to life the past of mining, logging, railroad, Kootenai Indians, David Thompson & Fur Trade, and native animals.
+Admission is by donation.

 Continue along one of the most scenic sections of U.S. Highway 2, where you’ll pass the Thompson Chain of Lakes and the Thompson Chain of Lakes State Park.
 The state park stretches more than 20 miles along the highway and includes access to 18 lakes along the way, all ideal for swimming, boating, kayaking and fishing.
 After an afternoon of playing outside—or simply stopping to take in the many views along the way—you’ll arrive at your destination of Kalispell.